nodecosmos/nodecosmos_server/charybdis/README.md

 ### Usage considerations:
 - Provide and expressive API for CRUD & Complex Query operations on model as a whole
-- Provide easy way to manipulate model partially by using partial_model! macro
+- Provide easy way to manipulate model partially by using automatically generated `partial_<model>!` macro
+- Provide easy way to write complex queries by using automatically generated `find_<model>_query!` macro
 - Automatic migration tool that analyzes the `src/model/*.rs` files and runs migrations according to differences between the model definition and database
 - It works well with optional fields, and it's possible to use `Option<T>` as a field type, automatic migration tool will detect type within option and create column with that type